What Is Tax Relief?

 How it works and which types you can qualify for

-- Tax deductions allow you to deduct expenses (such as student loan interest), lowering your tax liability.
+Jump to insightYou may be eligible to deduct expenses such as student loan interest, lowering your tax liability.

 Government policy drives amendments to the federal tax code, often to address societal concerns such as insufficient retirement savings.
-For instance, incentives like individual retirement accounts (IRAs) and 401(k) plans encourage retirement savings.
+For instance, incentives such as individual retirement accounts (IRAs) and 401(k) plans encourage retirement savings.

 Tax relief extends to those affected by natural disasters.
 The IRS announces relief measures for individuals and businesses hit by severe weather, wildfires or droughts, providing extensions, waivers and deductions for losses.